JaVillanueva12/Click-me/README.md

-# Personalized Teachers’ Day Message Card (HTML & CSS Only)
+🎉 Teachers’ Day Message Card

 An elegant, editable digital greeting card built with HTML and CSS to celebrate Teachers’ Day.
 This version focuses on simplicity and creativity without JavaScript, featuring a hover-based flip animation and in-browser editing for personalization.